kolkhis/tech-notes/linux/tools/find.md

 More in [Permission Searching](#Permission-Searching).
 ###### Note: the `-perm` argument supports both octal notation and symbolic notation (`u=x`, '755' etc)
 Overview:
+Examples of checking for files with owner write and group write permissions:
 ```bash
 find . -perm 220       # Match if ONLY the given permissions are there. (exact match)
 find . -perm -220      # Match if given perms are there.
 Can have more perms. (match if perms exist)